ncirocco/psio-helper/README.md

 #### Example
 `./psioHelper` images -dir="MyISOsFolder"

+### Multidisc
+`./psioHelper multidisc` - Groups the discs that belong to the same game and generates the necessary multidisc.lst files

+#### Arguments
+`dir`: "Directory containing the bin files.
+By default uses the current directory.

+**IMPORANT:** This command will modify your files without creating a backup.

+#### Example
+`./psioHelper` multidisc -dir="MyISOsFolder"

 ## Disclaimer
 This software comes with no warranties of any kind whatsoever.
 Use it at your own risk.